bupt-ai-cz/CLIP-ProCL/README.md

 Please, download the checkpoint of [CLIP-ProCL on GTA→Cityscapes](https://drive.google.com/file/d/1QVSbS42cI9EkWf3IiCLuM7xA9ISKftVz/view?usp=sharing) and extract it to the folder `pretrained/`.

+Next, download the [CLIP](https://drive.google.com/file/d/1IsX_a8K4KGhHnrlO8Y56Qa6JJ6333vvL/view?usp=drive_link) checkpoint and extract it to the folder `clip/`.

 All experiments were executed on an NVIDIA RTX 3090.

 ### Setup Datasets

 **Cityscapes:** Please, download leftImg8bit_trainvaltest.zip and